 After confirmation of HIV status, HIV-infected index participants will be asked to identify members of their injection network with whom they engage in HIV-risk related activities.
 Index participants will be asked to prioritize recruitment of the partners with whom they have the most HIV-related injection exposures; network injection partners must have injected with the index partner in the past month.
 Sexual partners will not be recruited unless he/she is an active injection partner.
-Up to five HIV-uninfected network injection partners per index participant, designated as network injection partners, may be enrolled.
+Up to five concurrent HIVuninfected network injection partners per index participant, designated as network injection partners, may be enrolled in the study.
+If partners withdraw from the study, additional replacement partners may be added.
 Whether an enrolled partner continues to be an injection partner of the index may change over time, and will be recorded longitudinally throughout the study.
 Index participants will be provided with referral identification cards marked with their study identification number to facilitate the recruitment of their network members.
 There will be no identifying information on the cards to indicate participation in an HIV or substance use study.
 Eligible index participants will be asked to give the cards to injection drug use partners and will encourage the partner(s) to bring the cards to the local study site to serve as their identification for participation in screening.
 Index participants will receive compensation for successful enrollment of partners.
 Partners also will be compensated for their time and participation.
 The amount and form of compensation will vary by site.
 Each site/country will be encouraged to include fair and ethical compensation in their site specific Informed Consent Forms which will be reviewed and approved at the local level.
 Sites will review partner referrals for validity to ensure that partner referrals are not based solely for economic benefit.
-HIV disclosure by index participants to partners will be recommended and facilitated.
+HJV disclosure by index participants to partners will be recommended and facilitated.

-For HIV-uninfected injection partners to participate in the screening process, they must either present at a local study site with a card bearing their index participant's identification (ID) number, or match the description provided by the index during his or her screening survey in terms of name, age, gender, frequency of contact with the index, and duration of relationship with the index.
-HIV-uninfected injection partners will then be asked to provide study informed consent for enrollment.
+For HIV-uninfected injection partners to participate in the screening process, they must either present at a local study site with a card bearing their index participant's identification (ID) number, or match the description provided by the index during his or her screening survey according to site-specific procedures.
+Such partners will then be asked to provide study informed consent for enrollment.
 Individuals who provide study consent will complete social network interview, the baseline sexual and drug behavior data collection, and will participate in HIV risk reduction counseling and testing.
-Injection partners who are confirmed to be HIV-infected at Screening will not be enrolled as network injection partners.
+Injection partners who are confirmed to be IIIV-infected at Screening will not be enrolled as network injection partners.
 Once an HIV-uninfected injection partner is enrolled in the study as a network injection partner, he/she will be unable to enroll as an index participant (i.e., if he/she acquires HIV infection during the study), or in as other index participant's network injection partner (each network injection partner will be associated with a single index participant throughout the study).
-The frequency with which HIV-uninfected partners are referred by more than one index participant will be documented and assessed as part of the network structure.
+The frequency with which HIVuninfected partners are referred by more than one index participant will be documented and assessed as part of the network structure.